Vignettes of life: C'est la vie

 Oh, joy.

 “Anyway.”
-The assistant smiles and motions Kaori to precede her into the office.
+The assistant smiles and motions for Kaori to precede her into the office.
 “We’ll schedule another ultrasound in three months to see how everything is.
 You think about it, and we’ll talk then.”

 “Oh, God.”
 I knew I shouldn’t have come.